greghorne/go-api-intersect-usa/README.md

 _**First try at GOLANG.**_

-Write and deploy a simple API where given an x,y coordinate the API will determine if the coordinates intersect U.S. State boundaries.
-Returns true or false.
+Write and deploy a basic API where given an x,y coordinate the API will determine if the coordinates intersect U.S. State boundaries.
+API returns true or false.

 The API interacts with a Postgres/PostGIS server loaded with U.S. boundaries.
 The DB resides on a Raspberry Pi II.

-I use this functionality in a few of my other personal projects so  I may point them to this API once deployed.

 _**API:**_